getfundwave/s3-db-backup-cron/README.md

       - HOUR_OF_DAY=
       # Specify AWS credentials or skip if using AWS IAM roles
       - AWS_ACCESS_KEY_ID=
+      - BACKUPS_DISABLED=${BACKUPS_DISABLED}
       - AWS_SECRET_ACCESS_KEY=
     restart: always
 ```

+### NOTE

+The BACKUPS_DISABLED when set to false, enables backup for PROD instances, this var is set to false for other instances eg, TRIAL

 Using [Dockerhub](https://hub.docker.com/r/fundwave/s3-db-backup-cron)?
 Replace `build:` with `image: fundwave/s3-db-backup-cron:latest`